zavvdev/vim-setup/README.md

 ## LSP

-This configuration provide LSP support for Rust, JavaScript and TypeScript.
-You can see it in `.vimrc` file by searching for _Language specific settings_.
+This configuration provides LSP support for Rust, JavaScript, and TypeScript.
+You can see it in `.vimrc` by searching for _Language specific settings_.

-Since LSP is not supported by Vim out of the box for all languages, you need to install LSP for your desired language.
-You can do it without plugin manager:
+Since Vim does not support LSP out of the box for all languages, you need to install LSP for your desired language.
+You can do this without a plugin manager:

 1. `mkdir -p ~/.vim/pack/vendor/start`.